Zum Inhalt

 Set plugin

 A new menu item should now appear in the menu on the left-hand side under Settings ("CCM19 Cookie-Consent").
-Click on this menu item and then paste the codes-snippet from the CCM19 dashboard there.
-Now press "Save changes".
+Click on this menu item and paste the codes-snippet from the CCM19 dashboard into the input field.
+Then click on "Save changes".

 WordpressExample.png